-On today’s date in 2012, the Royal Canadian Mint produced its – and perhaps Canada’s – final penny coin.
+On today’s date in 2012, the Royal Canadian Mint produced Canada’s final circulation cent.

-On May 4, former finance minister and minister responsible for the Mint, Jim Flaherty, struck the last penny produced for Canadian circulation at the Mint’s high-speed manufacturing facility in Winnipeg, Man.
+The coin was struck by former finance minister Jim Flaherty at the Mint’s high-speed manufacturing facility in Winnipeg, Man.

-Flaherty said recent years had seen Canadian taxpayers burdened with the rising cost of producing pennies.
+Flaherty said the preceding years saw Canadian taxpayers burdened with the rising cost of producing pennies.

 “While the penny can still be used in day-to-day transactions, our government is encouraging Canadians to donate their pennies to charities in order to make a difference in their communities.”

-The last penny struck for Canadian circulation was entrusted to the Currency Museum of the Bank of Canada in Ottawa as a permanent reminder of its contributions to Canada’s economy and history.
+The last penny struck for Canadian circulation was entrusted to the Currency Museum of the Bank of Canada (now known as the Bank of Canada Museum) in Ottawa as a permanent reminder of its contributions to Canada’s economy and history.

-The Government of Canada’s economic action plan of 2012 saw it as modernizing the country’s currency set with the elimination of the penny.
-While the coins have remained legal tender, the Mint stopped distributing pennies in fall 2012 due to rising labour, metal and other manufacturing and distribution costs.
-Each penny cost more than 1.6 cents to produce, but fortunately for Canadian taxpayer’s, the Mint’s multi-ply plated steel technology allows all other Canadian circulation coins to cost well under face value to produce.
+According to the Government of Canada’s economic action plan of 2012, the elimination of the penny was deemed to be “modernizing” the country’s currency set.
+While the coins have remained legal tender, the Mint stopped distributing pennies in fall 2012 due to rising labour costs, metal costs and other manufacturing and distribution costs.
+Each penny cost more than 1.6 cents to produce, but the Mint’s multi-ply plated steel allows all other Canadian circulation coins to be produced for less than their face value.

-Between 2000 and 2012, the 2.35-gram pennies, with a diameter of 19.05 mm, were composed of 94 per cent steel, 1.5 per cent nickel and a 4.5 per cent copper plating.
-However, while the Mint claims 2000 as the year it transitioned from zinc to steel, zinc-core pennies were issued every year that decade, excluding 2008.
-Steel pennies produced before 2002 were test pieces for calibrating coin-operated machines and are very rare in circulation.
+Between 2000 and 2012, the penny had a weight of 2.35 grams; a diameter of 19.05 millimetres; and a composition of 94 per cent steel, 1.5 per cent nickel and a 4.5 per cent copper plating.
+While the Mint claims 2000 as the year it transitioned from zinc to steel, zinc-core pennies were issued every year throughout the following decade, excluding 2008.
+Steel pennies produced before 2002 were test pieces for calibrating coin-operated machines and were very rare in circulation.